TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 ##### MacOS Users:

 MacOS can do this too, but you need to set it up.
 After installing VSCode, launch it any way you're comfortable with.
-Once it's running, open the Command palette with `CMD + Shift + P`.
+Once it's running, open the Command Palette with `CMD + Shift + P`.
 In the little dialog that appears, type `shell command`.
 One of the choices that appears will be `Shell Command: Install 'code' command in PATH`.
 Select that option, and restart the terminal if you have it open.

 ### Exercise
 In this exercise, you will practice creating files and directories and deleting them.
 You'll need to enter the commands for this exercise in your terminal.
 If you can't recall how to open a terminal, scroll up for a reminder.